RedAngel121/NytePack/README.md

   - Add an absolute metric ton of gateways with all types of mobs (add alex mobs?) *cause **thats** going to be fun*
   - Find out what rewards should be allowed
 - [ ] Sparky's Loot Box: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"
-- [ ] Add FTB Quests and FTB Backups
+- [ ] Add Quest and Backup mods

 # Ongoing Changes:
+- Manage Recipes and Items to make sure nothing breaks progression
-- Sophisticated DefaultConfigs add items to blacklist
+- Sophisticated DefaultConfigs add new items to blacklist
 - Chicken Shed Configs can allow other mobs to drop items once every 20 min
 - Add structure loot tables from other mods for lightmans to insert coins into
 - Naquadah and UnderGarden mats need balancing